Consultation / Preparation

 More than likely I can get this done for you … given enough time.

-If you send me your information after March 31 for April 15 deadlines or September 30 for October 15, that might not be enough time.
+If you send me your information after March 31 for April 15 deadlines or September 30 for October 15, that probably will not be enough time.

 The critical issue is the condition of the data files.
 If you have only one brokerage in which you are trading here is what I need: